kevinnmurphy/Hermes/README.md

 # Hermes

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/Hermes`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to the Trail Runner App.
+In this app you can put in your location and get nearby trails, then filter results based on different preferences.

 ## Installation